Introduction

 - Scalability: Can the system scale with your needs as your company grows?

-For too long, marketing planning has been a frustrating, numbers-driven exercise, with your best insights trapped in spreadsheets.
-But it doesn't have to be.
-By moving beyond the spreadsheet and embracing mapping software, you can transform your role from a tactical data wrangler to a strategic partner who tells compelling visual stories.
+For too long, marketing planning has been a frustrating, numbers-driven exercise, trapping your best insights in spreadsheets.
+It does not have to be.